suniliitm/Publications/README.md

 ## 📚 Selected Publications by Topic

 ### 1. Defect Physics & Photovoltaics (CZTS/CIGS)
-*My work on isolating phase changes and grain boundary defects—directly applicable to Yield Excursion Analysis.*
+*Not very time a prisitne single crystalline semicondctor can be for a solar cell application - CAFM studies lets you "sniff" the current at the the interior of the grains and grain boundaries*

 * **"How different are CZTS grain boundaries?"**
     * *Scripta Materialia (2021)*
     * **Relevance:** Some materials in poly-crystaline form show better solar cell performance than their single-crystalline form.
                      This is well established in CdTe and CuInGaSe2.
-This eork reports CAFM studies on the interior of the grains and grain boundariesof CZTS depsoited on sodalime glass substrate and Si substrate to understand explore two competing theories
+This work reports CAFM studies on the interior of the grains and grain boundariesof CZTS depsoited on sodalime glass substrate and Si substrate to understand explore two competing theories
     * [Link to Paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=iUop0TEAAAAJ&citation_for_view=iUop0TEAAAAJ:IjCSPb-OGe4C)